Fraud Detection Reference Implementation

 Legacy rules can create operational drag and unmanaged risk spillover

 Institutions processing more than 5 million card authorizations daily can still carry material fraud losses when rule stacks generate oversized low-quality queues.
-Teams can face 15,000+ alerts per day, which can force analysts to spend time on noise while high-risk events remain buried.
+Teams may face 15,000+ alerts per day, which can force analysts to spend time on noise while high-risk events remain buried.
 A precision-first decisioning layer can reduce investigation volume without weakening fraud capture.
+This reference shows realistic performance expectations.

 Net fraud loss run-rate